 Pfc.
 William J. Kerins was the second son of James

-A. & Cecelia Kerins.
-He was born on
+A. & Cecelia Kerins and was born on February

 Bill enlisted in the Quartermaster Corps of the Illinois National Guard because he wanted to fulfill his military obligation.
 The company was made up of men from Berwyn.
 In November of 1940, he was transferred to 33rd Tank Company, Maywood, Illinois, as it prepared to leave for federal duty at Fort Knox, Kentucky, and going with meant he would complete his military obligation sooner.

 When the 33rd Tank Company arrived at Ft.
 Knox, Kentucky, they were joined by National Guard companies from Janesville, Wisconsin, Port Clinton, Ohio, and Harrodsburg, Kentucky.
 Together, they would become the 192nd Tank Battalion.
 At Ft.
 Knox, Bill was trained as a cook, baker and radio operator.
 He was also trained on halftracks.
 The battalion was stationed near as OTC Center.
 The reason for this according to members of the battalion was that the army wanted to keep the 192nd somewhat isolated from the regular army because they were Guardsmen.